ilyashusain/jenkins-dynamic-agents-k8s/README.md

 ### 5.2:

-Scroll further down the page  and click on 'Pod Tmplate' then click on 'Container Template', make sure all entries match the following picture:
+Scroll further down the page  and click on 'Pod Template' then click on 'Container Template', make sure all entries match the following picture:

 ![Alt text](jenkinspodtemp.png)